How’d Pony come to be?

 Does Pony have a package manager?

 That would be yes and no. Package manager means different things to different people.
-What we have is a simple dependency manager called pony-stable that we are planning on growing into a full featured tool.
+What we have is a simple dependency manager called corral that we are working on growing into a full featured tool.
 Whether that is a more full featured “dependency manager” or more full featured “package manager” depends on how you define the two terms.

 Is there SSL support?